Malefic Traditional

 Our continuing ties to ancient curses (Defixiones, Part 2)

 In the Graeco-Roman world, if you had a problem, you might visit a shrine and use an iron stylus to write a note on a lead slip to a deity you thought might be sympathetic and effective for the type of help you needed.
-If you knew the name of someone responsible for your woes, you could put the finger on them and ask a variety of awful punishments be meted out.
-This might at first seem strange and foreign to you today, but looking into it a bit further, it actually connects to some quite familiar things.
+If you knew the name of the person responsible for your woes, you could put the finger on them and ask a variety of awful punishments be meted out.
+This might at first seem strange and foreign to you, but looking into it further, it actually connects to some quite familiar things.

-First, I’d like to point out some linguistic connections we have retained: we still say spellbinding, breaking a spell.
+First, I’d like to point out some linguistic connections: we still say spellbinding, breaking a spell.
 The root of the Latin word for a curse tablet, defixio, is fīgō, cognate with our word fix, in the sense of fasten, and likewise the nucleus of the Greek term for these objects, κατάδεσμος is δέω; “to tie”.
-The very word magic comes down to us from Old Iranian via Greek µάγος (magos), and Pliny’s transliteration of the adjectival noun µαγική (magike) seems to have been the original coinage that was eventually to push out Germanic words like dyr and galdr.
-Other European languages from Russia to Portugal also contain terms closely related to magia, demonstrating the pervasive influence of this Graeco-Roman tradition across the region.
+The very word magic comes down to us from Old Iranian via Greek µάγος (magos), and Pliny’s transliteration of the adjectival noun µαγική (magike) seems to have been the original coinage, eventually pushing out Germanic words like dyr and galdr.¹ Other European languages from Russia to Portugal also contain terms closely related to magia, demonstrating the pervasive influence of this Graeco-Roman tradition across the region.

-For physical evidence, I’ll turn to the research of Marina Piranomonte.¹ Together with other academicians, she has worked painstakingly on the finds relating to the fountain of Anna Perenna and her Nymphs.
+For physical evidence, I’ll turn to the research of Marina Piranomonte.² Together with other academicians, she has worked painstakingly on the finds relating to the fountain of Anna Perenna and her Nymphs.

 Next, rather than dealing with the finds of an entire town, the fountain is a relatively discrete location well outside of ancient Rome proper, across the large open area of the former Campus Martius.
 The shrine was closed up when Rome turned away from paganism, likely under Theodosius I, who made Nicene Christianity the state religion of Rome in 380, additionally forbidding the worship of the old gods, and the site was left unmolested until it was stumbled upon during the building of the carpark.